 Call their references (not friends or personal contacts).
 Remember, you are trusting them with your precious child.
 Be thorough and find out as much as you can about their former nanny employers.

 Ask the references and ask questions like, “What did you like or dislike about the nanny?” or “How long did they work for your family, and why did they leave?”
-Here you’ll get an insight into the nanny’s strengths, weakness, or trustworthiness.
+Here you’ll get an insight into the nanny’s strengths, weaknesses, or trustworthiness.
 Narrow your list down to just 1 or 2 options.

 6. Make the decision to hire